cthiebaud/openmozart.net/README.md

 718 permutations of the word "RICARD" colored in such a way as to make a bottle appear.

+Permutations are randomly sorted and the order changes with each refresh of the page.

 The (2) identity permutations "RICARD" are replaced by "∅∅∅∅∅∅"

 However, since permutations are sorted randomly, the word "RICARD" can appear through the collision of two other permutations: e.g. "DAR·RIC" then "ARD·RIC".